Federal EV Charger Tax Credit (30C) expires in 82 days

 What size EV charger do I need?

 A 32A charger adds ~25 miles of range per hour and is plenty for most drivers.
 You don't necessarily need a 48A charger — a smaller charger may let you skip a panel upgrade while still fully charging overnight.
-Our free calculator recommends the right size based on your driving habits and panel capacity.
+Our calculator recommends the right size based on your driving habits and panel capacity.

 Is this NEC compliant?